-In this family of hash functions, p is a prime with $p \ge u$ .
+In this family of hash functions, p is a prime with $p \ge u$.
 And ax can be done by multiplication of by vector dot product.
-The idea here is to multiple the key x by some number a, take it modulo a prime p and then slot it into the table of size m.
+The idea here is to multiple the key x by some number a, take it modulo a prime p and then slot it into the table of size m by taking it modulo m.[2]

 The downside of this method is that the higher slots of the table may be unused if p < m or more generally, if $ax \mod p$ is evenly distributed, than table slots greater than $p \mod m$ will have fewer entries mapped to them.
+This method can also be seen as expensive since you have to do 2 divisions.